-Initiate effective treatments to relieve pain and suffering in light of patient values, preferences and expressed needs. expectations influence outcomes in management of pain or suffering.
-Examine how the safety, Remove barriers to present of Value active partnership with quality and cost effectiveness families and other designated patients or designated of health care can be improved surrogates based on patient surrogates in planning, through the active involvement preferences. implementation, and of patients and families. evaluation of care.
-Assess level of patient's Examine common barriers to decisional conflict and Respect patient preferences active involvement of patients provide access to resources. for degree of active in their own health care engagement in care process. processes.
-Engage patients or designated B Describe strates is a to surrogates in active Respect patient's right to Describe strategies to partnerships that promote access personal health empower patients or families in all aspect of the health care health, safety and well-being and self-care management. records. process. and sen-care management.
-Explore ethical and legal Recognize the boundaries of Acknowledge the tension that implications of patient- therapeutic relationships may exist between patient centered care morapeane relationships rights and the organizational Facilitate informed patient responsibility for Describe the limits and consent for care professional, ethical care boundaries of therapeutic patient-centered care Appreciate shared decision- making with empowered patients and families, even when conflicts arise.
-Discuss principles of effective Assess own level of Value continuous communication. communication skill in improvement of own Describe basic principles of encounters with patients and families. communication and conflict resolution skills. consensus building and Tailines. resolution skills. conflict resolution.
-Participate in building Commer resolution. consensus or resolving Examine nursing roles in conflict in the context of assuring coordination, patient care. integration, and continuity of 1 care.
-Communicate care provided and needed at each transition in care.
+1 T Initiate effective treatments to expectations influence relieve pain and suffering in outcomes in management of light of patient values, pain or suffering. preferences and expressed needs.
+77.1 Examine how the safety, Remove barriers to present of Value active partnership with quality and cost effectiveness families and other designated patients or designated of health care can be improved surrogates based on patient surrogates in planning, through the active involvement preferences. implementation, and evaluation of care. of patients and families.
+Assess level of patient's evaluation of care.
+Examine common barriers to decisional conflict and Respect patient preferences active involvement of patients provide access to resources. for degree of active in their own health care provide access to resources. engagement in care process. processes.
+Engage patients or designated engagement in care process. processes. surrogates in active Respect patient's right to Describe strategies to partnerships that promote access personal health empower patients or families health, safety and well-being records. in all aspect of the health care and self-care management.
+Teestasi process.
+Explore ethical and legal Recognize the boundaries of Acknowledge the tension that implications of patient- therapeutic relationships may exist between patient centered care rights and the organizational Facilitate informed patient responsibility for Describe the limits and consent for care professional, ethical care boundaries of therapeutic patient-centered care Appreciate shared decision- making with empowered patients and families, even when conflicts arise.
+Discuss principles of effective Assess own level of Value continuous communication. communication skill in improvement of own D 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 encounters with patients and communication and conflict Describe basic principles of families. resolution skills. consensus building and Dentisians in h.
+21.2 conflict resolution.
+Participate in building Evenine numire releade consensus or resolving Examine nursing roles in conflict in the context of assuring coordination, patient care. integration, and continuity of care.
+Communicate care provided care. and needed at each transition in care. in care.